 Once you have chosen a certification, it’s time to study!

 Study materials provided by your specific certification

 Once you have sat down and thought long and hard about which certification would be best, you need to get into the studying mindset.
 Most certifying agencies have specific packages that contain different types of study materials that will prepare you for their test.
 Every agency at least contains the textbook to study from.
 In fact some agencies provide you with multiple textbooks.
-Sometimes your study bundle will come with instructional videos that can better help you visualize the information.
+Sometimes your study bundle will come with instructional videos that you can better help you visualize the information.
 Almost every single certifying agency offers some sort of live workshop to help you get hands-on practical experience and to help those that are kinesthetic learners.
 When preparing to study and work through the curriculum you should ask yourself in what ways do you learn the best.
 Are you a visual learner, audio learner, kinesthetic learner or good at memorizing textbooks.
 You might be a combination of two or more of the learning styles above.
 Personally I am more of a visual learner.
 I got a lot of value from videos and flashcards more than anything else.
 Certifying agencies typically provide multiple different packages that contain different types of study materials.
 You should learn what type of learning style works best for you so that you can receive the study materials that are best fit for you.
-Take a look at the study materials provided by NASM or ACE to get a good idea of what is provided.

 Study materials that are outside your certifications curriculum